hofman-iga/nbpApi/README.md

 GET
 /nbp/all \
 Displays all currencies and exchange rates available in API.
+Endpoint secured with API key.

 GET
 /nbp/available \